shelbypalumbo/Track-a-Book/README.md

 ## Usage

-The Track-a-Book application implments a search form that queries the google books api with the search value and retrieves relevant books title, author, image, novel summary, and a link to purchase.
+The Track-a-Book application implements a search form that queries the google books API with the search input value and retrieves relevant books title, author, image, novel summary, and a link to purchase.
-Users can add any book to their saved books which are stored in the books collection of a mongo database.
-If users no longer wish to have the books saved to their page, they can delete the book with the click of a button.
+Users can add any book to their saved books which are stored in the 'Books' collection of a mongoDB database.
+If the user no longer wishes to have a book saved to their page, they can delete the it with the click of a button.

 #### Technologies Used: